 Climate change is predicted to result in more frequent and extreme rainfall events, increasing the frequency and severity (depth/hazard) of flooding from fluvial and surface water sources.
-The effect of climate change on the Flood Zones has been assessed.
+The effect of climate change on the Flood Zones and surface water flood risk has been assessed.
 In most catchments, the extent of Flood Zone 3 is not likely to increase significantly with climate change.

-Detail is given in Section 3 on how we assess flood risk for planning using the Flood Zones.
+Detail is given in Section 3 on how we assess flood risk for planning using the Flood Zones and datasets covering other sources of flood risk.
 It outlines the sources of national and local flood risk mapping data, information and evidence that has been available for use in this SFRA.